MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Remove-MgTeamworkDeletedTeamChannelEmail.md

 You can remove an email address only if it was provisioned using the provisionEmail method or through the Microsoft Teams client.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Remove-MgBetaTeamworkDeletedTeamChannelEmail](/powershell/module/Microsoft.Graph.Beta.Teams/Remove-MgBetaTeamworkDeletedTeamChannelEmail?view=graph-powershell-beta)

 ## SYNTAX

 ### Remove (Default)